sjy25/Titanic-survival-data/README.md

--conducted data pre-processing, which included converting categorical data to binary numbers -tested three models, namely decision tree, multilayer perceptron and random forest classifier -evaluated the models using F1 and AUC-ROC scores -tuned the model using feature selection and improved F1 and AUC-ROC scores
+-conducted data pre-processing, which included converting categorical data to binary numbers -tested three models, namely decision tree, multilayer perceptron and random forest classifier -evaluated the models using F1 and AUC-ROC scores

 ### Dataset